rpglab/SOPF_N-1_CNR/README.md

 ## Disclaimer:
-The author doesn’t make any warranty for the accuracy, completeness, or usefulness of any information disclosed and the author assumes no liability or responsibility for any errors or omissions for the information (data/code/results etc) disclosed.
+The authors do not make any warranty for the accuracy, completeness, or usefulness of any information disclosed; and the authors assume no liability or responsibility for any errors or omissions for the information (data/code/results etc) disclosed.